Suffolk Armed Forces Community Covenant

 Babergh and Mid Suffolk District Councils have signed the Suffolk Armed Forces Community Covenant.

-If you would like more information in relation to the Covenant please contact the Communities Team.
+If you would like more information about the Covenant please contact the Communities Team

-Grants of up to £20,000 are available for projects that respond to the local needs of the armed forces community and improve recognition of the Armed Forces Covenant, and that:
+Grants of up to £20,000 are available for projects that:

-Help integrate armed forces and civilian communities across the UK, and/or
+- help integrate armed forces into civilian communities across the UK

 Proposed projects must identify one of the following as their main focus: